 Katharine Smyth is a writer based in Brooklyn, NY.
 After graduating magna cum laude from Brown University, she worked as an editorial assistant and researcher at The Paris Review and Radar Magazine.
-In 2010, she received her MFA in nonfiction from Columbia, where she was awarded a Dean’s Fellowship, the university’s highest merit-based award.
-Her essays and articles have appeared in The Paris Review, Literary Hub, The Point, DuJour, Poets & Writers, and Domino, among other publications.
+In 2007, she began teaching at Columbia University, where she received her MFA in nonfiction and was awarded a Dean’s Fellowship, the university’s highest merit-based award.
+Her essays and articles have appeared in Elle, The Paris Review, Literary Hub, The Point, DuJour, Poets & Writers, and Domino, among other publications.
 In 2014, her essay “Prey” was selected as a Notable Essay in The Best American Essays 2014.
 Her first book, All the Lives We Ever Lived: Seeking Solace in Virginia Woolf, was published by Crown in January 2019 and named a New York Times Book Review Editors’ Choice.